shobject/docs/README.md

 ===================

 To do this, `shobject` itself will build upon tried-and-test platforms.
-Part of the inital challenge will be choosing the smallest and most minimal set of dependencies, while also handling all defined use-cases.
+Part of the initial challenge will be choosing the smallest and most minimal set of dependencies, while also handling all defined use-cases.

 * Distributed, versioned object storage (i.e.